silagarv/cc/README.md

 - Declaration parsing
     - complete the building of the function types
     - build declarations from the declarator
-    - enums -> constant fold the expression
     - want to redo some parts of struct/union parsing for making sure we build them

 - Scoping
     - complete different scope types
-    - finish implementing symbol lookup
+    - make some fixes for symbol lookup
+    - make some fixes for external declarations

 - Semantic
     - expressions
-    - statements
+    - statements -> should be pretty okay once the other things are implemented
     - declarations
     - initializers